MHindermann/mas/text/draft.md

 5. Assess the quality of the output based on the gold standard.

 In the sections below, these steps will be discussed in detail.

+## Tools

+For data refinement I use OpenRefine version 3.4.1 (https://openrefine.org/).
+Data manipulation in OpenRefine is
+tracked:
+the manipulation history of some data can be exported as JSON file and then reproduced (on the same data on a different machine or on different data) by loading said file.
+I will supply a corresponding manipulation history whenever appropriate.
+Note that when using OpenRefine with larger files (and there are many such files in this project), the memory allocation to OpenRefine must be manually increased (see https://docs.openrefine.org/manual/installing/#increasing-memory-allocation for details).
+Also note that OpenRefine always counts the number of records by the first column (a fact which caused me many headaches).

 # Edoc data